gohugoio/hugoDocs/content/en/contribute/documentation/index.md

 ```
 ````

-Set the language to `sh` when including command line examples:
+Set the language to `sh` when including command-line examples:

 ````md {file="content/example.md"}
 ```sh